Ways To Manage Stress During a Financial Crisis

 If you are under stress because of money problems and you are healthy, at least you have your health, which is more valuable than all the money in the world.
 If you don’t have your health or money like me, enjoy the people in your life or a favorite hobby.
 I’m grateful for the medical care that I receive.
 There are people in other parts of the world who have no medical care or pain relievers.

 There is always some reason to be appreciative.
-When looking at your problem in perspective to the world, it really may not be that bad at all.
+When looking at your problem compared to what others are dealing with, it really may not be that bad at all.

 Think Funny